Skip to main content

 };

-We use a React-like functional component approach
+We use a React-like functional component approach to define our box components, where:

 • body component’s tag attribute: stores the score of the box.